Orangutan Kutai Project

 Today it is estimated that in the world’s rainforests alone, 27,000 species are extinguished every year-74 species a day.
 Orangutans are found only in the rainforests of Borneo & Sumatra.
 The population of wild orangutans has declined by more than half in the last 20 years, and approximately 80% of its natural habitat has been lost in the last half century.

 The Orangutan Conservancy is dedicated to the conservation of orangutans and their habitat through preserving the remaining orangutan populations and by promoting the changes that are needed to preserve their natural habitat.
 By protecting orangutans in their natural environment, most other native species, including plants and insects will also survive.

-Become a member today and join us in our mission to protect orangutans and their rainforest home.
+Become an OC member today and join us in our mission to protect orangutans and their rainforest home.